 Integrating 6Sense Data with Google Ads

 Once the data is populating in GA4, the really powerful use of the 6Sense data is to capture these visits as GA4 Audiences, based on the User Properties listed above.
 From there, you can pass the audiences into Google Ads, and use them for remarketing targeting rules.
+In essence, you are creating a secondary integration of 6Sense data with Google Ads.
 For example, a B2B software company would be able to bid up on an audience of visitors from companies of $50 Million in revenue or higher, like what’s shown above.
 It’s incredibly powerful data to save advertising budgets.

 If your 6sense data collection isn’t integrated into GTM, GA4, and Google Ads, you’re missing critical conversion opportunities to fine tune the buyer’s journey for each prospect.
 If you need help with incorporating 6sense into GTM and GA4, contact us to learn more.